Linuxfabrik/monitoring-plugins/check-plugins/matomo-reporting/README.md

 Retrieves common analytics values from a Matomo instance, including visits, unique visitors, bounce rate, and actions.
 Supports one or multiple websites and any date range or period.

+**Important Notes:**

+* Provide the Matomo `token_auth` via `--password`.
+This token is as secret as your login and password.
+To view or regenerate it, go to Personal > Security > Auth Tokens in the Matomo UI
+* See the [Matomo Reporting API documentation](https://developer.matomo.org/api-reference/reporting-api) for details on available metrics, periods, and date formats

 **Data Collection:**

 * Queries the Matomo REST API (`API.get` method) using the configured `--idsite`, `--period`, and `--date` parameters